Solid-State vs. Lithium-Ion Batteries

 Longer Lifespan

-Solid-state batteries allow users to operate devices for many years without needing a replacement, which is impossible with traditional lithium-ion batteries.
+Solid-state batteries allow users to operate devices for many years without needing replacement, which is not possible with traditional lithium-ion batteries.
 The advanced materials within solid-state batteries contribute to their longer lifespan because they experience less breakdown over time.

 Cons of Solid-State Batteries